pypa/pipenv/peeps/PEEP-005.md

 3. Run resolution to update Pipfile.lock, and discover possible incompatibilities
 4. Commit the Pipfile change

-The first step is unaffected.
-If the package is already installed, this proposal does not change anything. pip always chooses the latest version when the user does not specify versions, and the proposed `>=` specifier satisfies it.
+The first step is unaffected. `pip install` without specifiers does nothing if a package is already installed, and installs the latest version otherwise.
+The proposed `>=` specifier would always satisfy it.

 Step 2 and 4 are changed as described above.
 They do not have concequences beyond changing the entry itself.